Menu Close

-The University of Toronto Scientific Instruments Collection is an effort to gather, safeguard, research, catalogue, and interpret, the material heritage of research at the University of Toronto.
+The University of Toronto Scientific Instruments Collection seeks to gather, safeguard, research, catalogue, and interpret, the material heritage of research at the University of Toronto.
 It is part of an international movement aimed at safeguarding the material heritage of science within universities.
 The project collects a diverse range of material ranging from media, to scientific samples, to instrumentation.
 Its purpose is to create a historical research collection, as well as a tool for science outreach and interpretation.

 In addition to documenting the work of researchers, the collection seeks to represent the skills and labour of technicians (machinists, histologists, glassblowers, media artists and technicians, and many others) whose work makes possible the production and dissemination of scientific knowledge.
-It also uses artifacts to study the relationships between the communities within and beyond the university.
+It also uses artifacts to study the relationships among the communities within and beyond the university.

 A networked collection, a collaborative museum